- The ACG® System Advantage

 - Resource Center

-The following recently published studies applied the ACG System to pediatric populations.
+The following published studies applied the ACG System to pediatric populations.
 They use the ACG System to measure child health, to examine health care resource use and to gain insight into risk factors associated with repeat tests

 This study explored the utility of the Johns Hopkins Aggregated Diagnostic Groups (ADGs) as a noncategorical measure of child health in administrative health data.
 Canadian administrative health records for the province of British Columbia were used to examine the prevalence of specific ADG groupings, including those labeled “major” and/or “chronic,” and other prevalent child health conditions such as asthma, injuries, and psychosocial conditions.
 Associations with measures of health care service use (physician visits, hospital admissions, and medication use), and socio-demographic characteristics were examined.